KeyCafe for Americans: Safe Self Check-In Guide

 The system logs your key return and sends notification to your host that the keys have been safely deposited.
 This completion step ensures the keys become available for the next guest's pickup and keeps the self check-in Airbnb system flowing.

-Is KeyCafe safe for American travellers
+Is self check-in safe for travellers

 Security features and encryption